Fly on the cheap to Malaysia, Australia and beyond

 It is safe to say pandemic travel news will continue to influence flight demands around the world.

-On the bright side, it expects international demand to reach 44 per cent of 2019 levels this year.
+On the bright side, it expects international demand to reach 44 per cent of 2019 levels in 2022.

 As some countries plunge back into strict border controls to combat the Omicron variant, airlines will continue to rely on flexible policies, generous offers and low fares to try and salvage sales this year.